On the Statistical Consistency of Risk-Sensitive Bayesian Decision-Making: Problem Setup

 Observe that Assumption~\ref{assump:Asf1}$(i)$ quantifies the rate at which a type 1 error diminishes with the sample size, while the condition in~Assumption~\ref{assump:Asf1}$(ii)$ quantifies that of a type 2 error.
 Notice that both of these are stated through test functions; indeed, what is required are consistent test functions.
-Opportunely, \citep[Theorem 7.1]{GGV} (stated below in Lemma~\ref{lem:ggv71} for completeness) roughly implies that a bounded model subspace $\mathcal{P}$ (the size of which is measured using covering numbers) guarantees the existence of \textit{consistent} test functions, to test the null hypothesis that the true parameter is $\theta_0$ against an alternate hypothesis -- the alternate being defined using the `distance function' $L_n(\theta_1,\theta_2)$.
-Subsequently, we will use a specific distance function to obtain finite sample bounds for the optimal decisions and values.
+Opportunely, \citep[Theorem 7.1]{GGV} (stated in Appendix as Lemma~\ref{lem:ggv71} for completeness) roughly implies that an appropriately bounded model subspace $\{ P_{\theta}^n,\theta \in \Theta \}$ (the size of which is measured using covering numbers) guarantees the existence of \textit{consistent} test functions, to test the null hypothesis that the true parameter is $\theta_0$ against an alternate hypothesis -- the alternate being defined using the `distance function' $L_n(\theta_1,\theta_2)$.
+Subsequently, we will use a specific distance function to obtain finite sample bounds for the optimality gap in decisions and values.
 In some problem instances, it is also possible to construct consistent test functions directly without recourse to Lemma~\ref{lem:ggv71}.
 We demonstrate this in Section~\ref{sec:news} below.